Memphis Cheat Sheet: Must-Dos, Must-Sees, and Must-Eats

 This one depends on your interests.
 Here are some options for your choose-your-own-adventure Memphis number five must-do.

-– If you’re the outdoorsy type, go to the Bass Pro Pyramid.
+– If you’re curious, go to the Bass Pro Pyramid.
 It’s the largest single retailer location in the world.
 Inside you can ride the nation’s tallest freestanding elevator to the top ($10 per person, there are often longer lines on weekends) for an incredible view of the city.

 – If you’re looking for the local live music scene, venues like Lafayette’s, the Hi-Tone, Minglewood Hall, and Bar DKDC regularly host local bands.
 During the spring, summer, and fall, you can catch a free concert at the Levitt Shell.
 Beale Street has a ton live music as well.
 All these venues have totally different vibes.

 – If you’re into craft beer and local spirits, check out Memphis’ five taprooms: Wiseacre, Memphis Made, High Cotton, Ghost River, and Meddlesome, plus Bosco’s Brewpub.
 Hammer & Ale serves all the local brews, offer flights, and a small food menu.
 Old Dominick Distillery downtown (across the street from Gus’) offers tours and has a rooftop bar open during select hours.

 – If you have the kids with you, check out the Memphis Zoo, My Big Backyard play area at Memphis Botanic Gardens, Rainbow Lake Playground at Overton Park.
 The Children’s Museum of Memphis and the Pink Palace Museum are great indoor options.
 A few fun, kid-friendly places to eat include Huey’s (multiple locations, burgers), Aldo’s (pizza, two locations), Soul Fish (fried catfish, etc., two locations), and Belly Acres (burgers, one location) which has a really fun atmosphere.